jmharvey1/MCUFriend_STM32CUBEIDE/Build Docs/ReadMe.txt

 This 2nd Diagram overides any overlapping connections shown in the 1st (or base) Diagram.
 Additionally, see "BlackPillWirelessCWKeyBrdSchematic.pdf"  for a schematic view of the Keyboard encoder project.
 It can be used to further clarify how this project can be wired up.

 ***********************************************************************************
-The following operational notes are related to the Black Pill CW decoder only:

-There is a “setup” mode that can be invoked with a “long press” of the blue “Clear” button.

-In the setup mode, the user can adjust, & save, the following parameters:

-1. Bias (+/-) ; value to subtract from ADC sample to remove the microphone's DC offset
-2. MSQL(+/-); Squelch value to use when tone detector is operating in MAN SQLCH mode
-3. TSF(+/-);  “Tone Scale Factor”; Not Functional in the current version.
-4. NSF(+/-); “Noise Scale Factor”; speaker dependent; Adjust for best tone detection.
-5. LED(+/-); Sets LED’s maximum brightness.
-6. Freq(+/-); Tone detect Frequency; Manually change the tone detect center frequency; Use only when in the "FREQ LOCKED" Tone mode.
-7. Squelch Mode (NOISE SQLCH / MAN SQLCH); no explanation needed
-8. Factory Vals; return decoder to sketch’s default values.
-9. Debug Mode (OFF / Plot / Decode); When not OFF, use the Arduino IDE plot /serial monitor tools, via USB serial connection.
-10. Tone mode (AUTO Tune / FREQ LOCKED)
-The setup screen has two additional buttons:
-1. Exit (leave the Setup mode; return to Decode mode)
-2. Save (Store the current setting to Flash memory) Aug 31 2021:
-On the bottom row of buttons, there is a new orange button (I'm calling it the program button, or "mode" button, and its default state is "CW".
-It cycles through 3 other values (FFT, Scope, & LED).
-This represents the three other programs that can/will run when the Yellow "Exit" button is pressed.
-They perform no useful task, but demos with just software changes, how differently the same collection of hardware can behave.
-When tired of watching one of the alternate views, touch the display.
-It will revert back to the setup screen.

-When the Decoder is running in decode mode, the lower left segment of the display is touch sensitive and will display one of three attributes:
-1. current Words per Minute / Dot to Dash ratio
-2. current Average Dot / Dash / Space interval (milliseconds)
-3. current tone filter center frequency (hertz)
-When the Decoder is running in decode mode, the Green button supports 4 modes
-1. Norm; “Normal”; should work for 90% of the messages decoded
-2. Bug1; Use with senders that exaggerate the spacing between dashes in the same letter
-3. Bug2; Same as “Bug1” but using a different strategy to recover/decode the letter
-4. Bug3; Similar to “Bug2” but uses different timing percentages to recover/decode a character.
 And finally the lower right segment of the display has a “Slow”/”Fast”touch Button.
 In the “Slow” mode, tone samples are processed at 8ms intervals, and in the “Fast” mode processing is done every 4ms.
 Normally, for well sent code at <30wpm, the slow mode will yield better results.
 While for faster WPM rates, or irregular symbol timing, the “fast” mode can/will yield a more accurate parsing.